-Our mission in the Department of Physical and Rehabilitative Medicine (PM&R) is to optimize quality of life and function through excellence and innovation in patient care, research, and education.
+Our mission in the Department of Physical Medicine & Rehabilitation (PM&R) is to optimize quality of life and function through excellence and innovation in patient care, research, and education.

 PM&R physicians, also known as physiatrists, treat a wide variety of medical conditions affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons.
-We focus on non-surgical diagnosis and management of conditions affecting function and quality of life to improve our patients’ mobility and lessen difficulties in cognition and communication.
+We focus on non-surgical diagnosis and management of conditions to improve our patients’ mobility and lessen difficulties in cognition and communication.

 - Physical therapists